-Shutter speed has an effect on exposure, which relates to the brightness of an image.
-Slow shutter speed photography, your camera sensor gathers a lot of light, and the resulting photo will be quite bright.
+The shutter speed affects exposure, which is related to the brightness of the image.
+When shooting at a slow shutter speed, your camera’s sensor collects a lot of light and the resulting picture is quite bright.

-The shutter speed will change every time during the day at different brightness.
-How to use this tool for shooting landscape photos?
+The shutter speed will change each time during the day at different brightness levels.
+How do I use this tool to take landscape pictures?

 What is shutter priority

-Shutter Priority like Aperture modes is really semi-manual (or semi-automatic) modes.
-Shutter Priority mode allows you to take charge of the shutter speed.
-It gives you some control over your camera settings.
+Shutter speed priority, like aperture modes, is actually semi-handheld (or semi-automatic).
+Shutter priority mode allows you to control the shutter speed.
+This gives you some control over your camera’s settings.

 How to change the shutter speed

-In Auto mode or Aperture priority mode, the shutter speed changes automatically.
-In most cases it is advisable.
-But in some cases, it is not enough to get creative landscape photos.
+In automatic or aperture priority mode, the shutter speed changes automatically.
+In most cases this is useful.
+But in some cases, it is not enough to get creative landscape pictures.

-You can change the shutter speed on your camera in manual (M) or Aperture priority.
-It will have to give full control of the aperture of the camera.
+You can change the shutter speed on your camera in manual mode (M) or Aperture priority mode.
+This should give you full control over the camera aperture.